Centreon and Security

 Upon receipt of a report for a vulnerability, Centreon will attempt to replicate the reported vulnerability and build an action plan with timelines depending on the computed severity.

-Centreon will provide feedback to the reporter of the vulnerability and work with them to mitigate the vulnerability.
+Centreon will provide feedback to the reporter of the vulnerability and work with them to mitigate or to fix the vulnerability.

 Vulnerability scoring